Antoine's : Restaurant Review

 The duck a la orange, while not sprouting wings to soar over the rest of Auckland’s poultry, is nevertheless an indulgent delight, and the ceremony of its table-side plating from the serving platter is a neat manouever to behold.
 The meat is soft, moist and rich and when anointed with that coolly calibrated Grand Marnier sauce, you could polish off the whole of it in a series of pleasurable mouthfuls before languidly realizing that the modest kitchens of the 1960s had been smart enough to engineer a wonderful fusion of main course and dessert.
 When I transferred some portions of this dish to my pal who was grazing on his fillet steak, he consumed it without comment and later informed me that his ho-hum dish had been momentarily perked up by those transplanted rinds of orange.

-What I gheraoed for my exclusive consumption on a later visit were the Pork and the Cannelloni.
-The appetizing and eventful geometry of the first dish raises expectations when it is placed before you but then you taste the sous-vide pork, wonder why it misses that satiny softness that the said technique engineers, and also rue that the red sauce and the risotto grains do an uninteresting reprise of their versions in the lamb dish.
-One component on that plate was symbolic of the pusillanimity in savory thrust that Antoine’s betrays: taro dumplings obviously had an unctuous core and therefore needed at least a mildly spiced contrapuntal coat rather the additionally sweet toasted-sesame crust it had.
+What I gheraoed for my exclusive consumption on a later visit were the pork, and another dish of Cannelloni.
+The appetizing and eventful geometry of the first dish raises expectations when it is placed before you but then you taste the sous-vide pork, you wonder why it misses that satiny softness that the said technique engineers, and also rue that the red sauce and the risotto grains do an uninteresting reprise of their versions in the lamb dish.
+One component on that plate was symbolic of the pusillanimity in savory thrust that Antoine’s reveals: taro dumplings had an unctuous core and therefore needed at least a mildly spiced contrapuntal coat but it was sadly saddled with an again sweet toasted-sesame crust.
 But the Cannelloni gave an European definition of savouriness in an internationally irrefutable way.
 Its hearty flavour was staked on the archetypal pairing of tomato and mozarella which worked with quiet resonance here.
 The former’s fondue had a rounded depth of flavour that “cream of tomato’ soup-packets struggle to achieve, while aubergines in the little blankets of pasta gave another undertow of warm taste.